Owlstone

 Grant in 2022

-Destiny Pharma is a clinical-stage biotechnology company based in Brighton, United Kingdom, specializing in the discovery and development of innovative antimicrobial medicines aimed at treating infectious diseases.
-The company is advancing several drug candidates, including XF-73 Nasal, currently in Phase II trials for preventing post-surgical staphylococcal infections, and XF-73 Dermal, which is in Phase I trials for treating skin infections caused by antibiotic-resistant bacteria.
-Additionally, Destiny Pharma is developing XF-70 for conditions such as ventilator-associated pneumonia and cystic fibrosis, along with DPD-207 for bacterial and fungal eye infections.
-The company collaborates with various academic institutions and organizations, including the University of Southampton and China Medical System Holdings Limited, to explore new treatments for infections associated with antibiotic resistance.
-Destiny Pharma's focus on unique mechanisms of action for its XF series presents potential solutions in addressing the growing global healthcare challenge of drug-resistant bacteria.
+Destiny Pharma is a clinical-stage biotechnology company based in Brighton, United Kingdom, specializing in the discovery and development of innovative antimicrobial products aimed at treating infectious diseases.
+The company's lead candidates include XF-73 Nasal, currently in Phase II clinical trials for the prevention of post-surgical staphylococcal infections, and XF-73 Dermal, in Phase I trials for treating skin infections caused by antibiotic-resistant bacteria.
+Destiny Pharma also develops other compounds, such as XF-70 for treating ventilator-associated pneumonia and DPD-207 for eye infections, as well as additional XF drugs targeting antibiotic-resistant biofilm infections.
+The company has established several collaboration agreements with various academic institutions and organizations, enhancing its research capabilities and broadening its therapeutic focus.
+Founded in 1996, Destiny Pharma is committed to addressing the growing global healthcare challenge posed by drug-resistant bacteria.

 Carbon Biosciences